Committee report praises Canadian agricultural eco-practices

 The urgency of these initiatives is amplified by the changing climate and its impact on pest control.
 With the report’s guidance, the hope is to forge a path toward agricultural methods that respect the delicate balance of our ecosystems.

 For Canada, this could mean stronger biosafety protocols, more holistic risk assessments, and greater collaboration between farmers, stakeholders, and government bodies.
-The report says these steps are vital for a sustainable agricultural future and for maintaining Canada's leadership in environmentally responsible farming.
+The report says these steps are vital for a sustainable agricultural future and maintaining Canada’s leadership in environmentally responsible farming.

 The complete report can be viewed online.